 Stay in the loop

-I write about CMMC assessment prep on Substack.
-New practice breakdowns, common mistakes I’m seeing, and updates as the November 2026 deadline gets closer.
-Subscribe on Substack or reach me at passmycmmc@substack.com.
+We write about CMMC assessment prep on Substack.
+New practice breakdowns, common mistakes we’re seeing, and updates as the November 2026 deadline gets closer.
+Subscribe on Substack or reach us at passmycmmc@substack.com.